ChernovAndrey/Network-Science-Project-2/README.md

 | 12 | `H2_Testing policy` | Record government policy on who has access to testing <br/><br/>Note: this records policies about testing for current infection (PCR tests) not testing for immunity (antibody test) | Ordinal scale | 0 - no testing policy <br/>1 - only those who both (a) have symptoms AND (b) meet specific criteria (eg key workers, admitted to hospital, came into contact with a known case, returned from overseas) <br/>2 - testing of anyone showing Covid-19 symptoms <br/>3 - open public testing (eg "drive through" testing available to asymptomatic people) <br/>Blank - no data |
 | 13 | `H3_Contact tracing` | Record government policy on contact tracing after a positive diagnosis <br/><br/>Note: we are looking for policies that would identify all people potentially exposed to Covid-19; voluntary bluetooth apps are unlikely to achieve this | Ordinal scale | 0 - no contact tracing <br/>1 - limited contact tracing; not done for all cases <br/>2 - comprehensive contact tracing; done for all identified cases |

+### Policy indices

+To help make sense of the data, we have produced four indices that aggregate the data into a single number.
+Each of these indices report a number between 0 to 100 that reflects the level of the governments response along certain dimensions.
+This is a measure of how many of hte relevant indicators a government has acted upon, and to what degree.
+The index cannot say whether a government's policy has been implemented effectively.

+- overall government response index (all indicators)
+- containment and health index (all C and H indicators)
+- stringency index (all C indicators, plus H1 which records public information campaigns)
+- economic support index (all E indicators)

 ### mobility.csv

 | ID | Description |